 In accordance with New York State (NYS) and Center for Disease Control (CDC) guidelines and recommendations, the Mark Morris Dance Group will reopen the Dance Center in three distinct stages.

-STAGE 2: When it is deemed safe to gather in person, and no earlier than January 2021, we will move into Stage 2.
+STAGE 2 (starting February 16, 2021): When it is deemed safe to gather in person, and no earlier than January 2021, we will move into Stage 2.
 During this stage, education programs will be delivered in a hybrid format blending in-person with reduced capacities and online classes.
 MMDG will be prepared to pivot from partially to fully online learning if circumstances make that necessary.
 Visitors and guardians will not be permitted.
 Other Dance Center programming including rentals may begin if deemed safe.

 STAGE 3: When we can safely increase capacity for in-person activities, the Dance Center will move into Stage 3.
 While we will continue to offer online instruction, most students will take classes in person at the Dance Center.
 Additional staff will return to work on-site.
 Visitors and guardians will be permitted.
 All other Dance Center programming will resume.